-This post attempts to answer what the two to four minutes load time is spent on by breaking down the load time into its constituent components.
-The test cases consist of sampling five consecutive page loads, changing one variable at a time.
+This post attempts to pinpoint what the two to four minutes load time is spent on.
+It does so by breaking down the load time into components of the view and page, such as grouping, item limit, managed metadata fields, and navigation.
+Each test case exercised below consist of a sampling of five page loads, changing a single variable at the time.

-In order to setup a baseline on which to improve, we sample the slow view (at Documents/Forms/AllItems.aspx) and use the average load time and its standard deviation.
-On shared infrastructure, collecting decent samples may require a few retries.
-In all measurements, we sample three times and pick the best result.
-We should also take into account how SharePoint Online uses the object cache.
-Frontend servers have object caching enabled, but compared to on-premises it has mostly no effect on load times.
+On shared infrastructure, it may require a few attempts to gather consistent numbers with a consistent average and low standard deviation.
+For all test cases, we sample three times and pick the best.
+We should also take SharePoint Online's use of the object cache into account.
+Frontend servers do have object caching enabled, but compared to on-premises it has little effect on load times.

-Do the document library and its items retain role inheritance?
+Does the document library and items retain role inheritance?
 Breaking role inheritance means SharePoint must do extra work to security trim elements in the view.
 In this case, the web, list, and items inherit permissions from the parent.

-Based on these typical causes of slow performance, we want to start by looking into the cost of rendering the non-view parts of the page.
-In addition, the cost of an item limit of 300 needs investigating.
-Lastly, the two-level group by on Managed Metadata fields, including group expansion, can prove potentially costly.
+Based on the typical causes of slow performance, we start by looking into the cost of loading the non-view parts of the page.
+Moreover, the cost of an item limit of 300 and the cost of two-level group by on Managed Metadata fields, including group expansion, calls for investigation.

-We can measure the overhead of non-view components on the page by sampling against a page which cannot be modified and which has minimal dynamic content.
-One such page is the Site Settings application page (at _layouts/15/settings.aspx).
+We can determine the impact that non-view components have on view load by measuring against a page which cannot be modified and which has minimal dynamic content.
+One such page is the Site Settings application page (_layouts/15/settings.aspx).
 While its content is static it includes both top links and quick launch menus.
-To gauge its relative performance, we measure against the Site Settings page of an out of the box team site.
+Furthermore, to gauge relative performance, we also measure against the Site Settings page of an out of the box team site without inherited navigation.

 Factoring in the 2.8 seconds non-view load time, 7.5 seconds is bordering acceptable.
-Users may have a good business reason for group by, in which case adding refiners to the view might be worth pursuing.
+Users may have a good business reason for grouping, though, in which case setting up metadata navigation on the list might be worth pursuing.

 Next, we measure the cost of the view's 10 lookup fields by removing those from the flat view.
 It causes an additional decrease in load time from 7.5 seconds to 5.1 seconds, meaning the lookup field overhead is 2.4 seconds.
-Contrast those numbers to the 4.7 seconds it takes to load a view with only the name field and the 4.8 seconds it takes to load the view with group by but without expansion.
+Compare those numbers to the 4.7 seconds it takes to load a view with only the name field (meaning that the remaining non-managed metadata fields have almost no overhead) and the 4.8 seconds with the original fields but expansion turned off (meaning that expansion is an expensive operation).

-By reducing the item limit from 300 to 30, even including group by and expansion, page rendering time can be reduced to 6.4 seconds.
+By reducing the item limit from 300 to 30, even including group by and expansion, page load time becomes 6.4 seconds.
 If we disable group by we arrive at 4.2 seconds.

 Avg StdDev = Sort by name, two-level group by expanded, 300 item limit 27.9 2.4 With 30 item limit 6.4 0.9 Without two-level group by expanded 7.5 0.7 Without two-level group by expanded, without lookup field 5.1 0.5 Without two-level group by expanded, without all but name field 4.7 0.2 Without expansion 4.8 0.4 Without two-level group by expanded, with 30 item limit 4.2 0.3 Without non-view part of baseline page 3.5 0.4 = Non-view part of out of the box new web 0.7 0.1

-We've managed to bring down load time from 27.9 seconds to 4.8 seconds by disabling expansion and 4.2 seconds by disabling group by and limiting the view to 30 items.
-Considering the constant non-view overhead of 2.8 seconds, both these numbers are within SharePoint's normal operating parameters.
+All in all, we've managed to bring down view load time from 27.9 seconds to 4.8 seconds by disabling expansion and down to 4.2 seconds by disabling group by and limiting the view to 30 items.
+Considering the constant non-view overhead of 2.8 seconds, both of these numbers are within SharePoint's normal operating parameters.

-In addition to the tweaks above, for large lists and libraries, setting up metadata navigation might be another avenue worth pursuing.
-Even when metadata navigation hasn't been explicitly setup for a list or library, the feature contains a query optimizer which works to improve view performance by automatically creating indices based on use.
+In addition to the tweaks above, setting up metadata navigation might be an avenue worth pursuing.
+Even when metadata navigation hasn't been explicitly configured for the list, enabling its Metadata Navigation and Filtering feature turns on an automatic query optimizer which creates up to 20 indices on the list a based on use.